mattbierbaum/arxiv-public-datasets/README.md

 The requirements to generate the datasets from this repository vary from dataset to dataset, but the requirements for all is:

+## Contributing

+Thank you for you interest in contributing!
+We welcome many forms of input -- GitHub issues, email, pull requests to name a few.
+Let us know how if there are ways we can better present and preserve the dataset.

+## Citing

+If you wish to cite the dataset in your own work, a suggested bibtex entry is:

+    @misc{clement2019arxiv,
+        title={On the Use of ArXiv as a Dataset}, author={Colin B. Clement and Matthew Bierbaum and Kevin P. O'Keeffe and Alexander A. Alemi}, year={2019},
+        eprint={1905.00075},
+        archivePrefix={arXiv},
+        primaryClass={cs.IR}
+    }

 ## Setup on Linux

 Install the required system packages (or use an alternative Python distribution